asianbeautymod/AsianBeauty/wikiContent/postingGuidelines.md

 What would /r/AsianBeauty be without the Random Chat Day!?
 In the random chat thread, you can talk about anything, AB or non-AB.
 Please keep in mind that subreddit rules still apply.

-###Rants, Raves, Mini Reviews - Saturday
-A great place to share and chat about products without having to go deep and write a serious review.
-Just cheer your faves, and jeer your “holy fails”.
-Simple!

 ###Random Chat Day 2 - Saturday
 See above.

+###Fluff Thread Day- Saturday

+All types of fluff posts are allowed in this thread.
+Undocumented FoTD, Memes, Gifs, Jokes, Comics, etcs.
+Random conversations should be posted in the Random Chat instead.

 ###Weekly Roundup -  Sunday

 A weekly summary of our other discussion threads as well as the top posts in the subreddit.
 It may also include status updates of things the mods are working on.

-###Sunday - Funday, a thread where anything goes!

-It’s the end of the week, ready for the next one?
-All types of posts are allowed in this thread.
-Want to share your haul / meme / funny gif / AB comic / selfie / personal story / etc  with with the community?
-This is the day to do it!
-Keep in mind that from now on memes and humoristic gifs are **only** allowed in the Sunday Funday thread.